AtomicRose/react-ssr-mobx-nextjs/README.md

 ### Compile file

 You can edit all compile configs in this file `next.config.js`.
 In fact, it includes much webpack configs.
-Yep, you can setting the application compile configs as the same as `webpack.config.js`
+Yep, you can setting the application compile configs as the same as `webpack.config.js`.

 ### Set alias

 The webpack includes much usefull plugins.
 One of these, you can set the alias in config file.
-Then you can use it instead the relative path string like `./../../` when you import modules.
+Then you can use it instead of the relative path string like `./../../`.

 ### Running environment